-Employees, regardless of whether they are eligible for short-term disability and/or have enough leave to cover the expected absence, are required to submit a claim to the Plan Administrator as soon as the need for an extended health-related absence is known, but no later than the eighth consecutive day of absence.
-Failure to submit a claim prevents further payment of available sick and vacation leave.
+Employees, regardless of whether they are eligible for short-term disability, paid Family Medical Leave, and/or have enough leave to cover their expected absence, are required to submit a claim to the Plan Administrator if they have a health-related absence of more than fourteen consecutive days (inclusive of workdays, weekends, holidays, and days where FML, sick and/or annual leave is paid.).
+The claim must be submitted as soon as the need for the absence is known, but no later than the fourteenth consecutive day of absence.
+Failure to submit a claim prevents payment of available leave - FML, sick, and annual - beyond the fourteenth day of absence.

-If benefits are approved by the Plan Administrator, the official short-term disability period begins with the designated date of disability and may continue for a maximum of 90 calendar days (inclusive of workdays, weekends, holidays, and days where sick and/or annual leave is paid.)
+If benefits are approved by the Plan Administrator, the official short-term disability period begins with the designated date of disability and may continue for a maximum of 90 calendar days (inclusive of workdays, weekends, holidays, and days where FML, sick and/or annual leave is paid.)
 The "disability date", provided by the attending physician, is the date at which the employee could no longer perform the duties of his/her position, irrespective of whether or not the employee was scheduled to work at that time.